ywanyi/devdocs/install-gde/install/cli/install-cli-theme-uninstall.md

 ---
 group: installation-guide
-subgroup: 05_Command-line installation
 title: Uninstall themes Composer packages
-menu_title: Uninstall themes Composer packages
-menu_node:
-menu_order: 200
-redirect_from:
-  - /guides/v2.0/install-gde/install/install-cli-theme-uninstall.html
 functional_areas:
   - Install
   - System
   - Setup
 ---

 ## Prerequisite {#instgde-install-uninst-theme-prereq}

 Before you use this command, you must know the relative path to your theme.
-Themes are located in a subdirectory of `<your Magento install dir>/app/design/<area name>`.
-You must specify the path to the theme starting with the area, which is either `frontend` (for storefront themes) or `adminhtml` (for {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} themes).
+Themes are located in a subdirectory of `<magento_root>/app/design/<area name>`.
+You must specify the path to the theme starting with the area, which is either `frontend` (for storefront themes) or `adminhtml` (for [Magento Admin](https://glossary.magento.com/magento-admin) themes).

-For example, the path to the Luma {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} provided with Magento 2 is `frontend/Magento/luma`.
+For example, the path to the Luma [theme](https://glossary.magento.com/theme) provided with Magento 2 is `frontend/Magento/luma`.

 For more information about themes, see [Magento theme structure]({{ page.baseurl }}/frontend-dev-guide/themes/theme-structure.html).

 ## Overview of uninstalling themes {#instgde-install-uninst-theme-over}

 This section discusses how to uninstall one or more themes, optionally including the themes' code from the file system.
 You can create backups first so you can restore the data at a later time.

-This command uninstalls *only* themes that are specified in `composer.json`; in other words, themes that are provided as {% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}Composer{% endglossarytooltip %} packages.
+This command uninstalls *only* themes that are specified in `composer.json`; in other words, themes that are provided as [Composer](https://glossary.magento.com/composer) packages.
 If your theme is not a Composer package, you must uninstall it manually by:

 *	Updating the `parent` node information in `theme.xml` to remove references to the theme.
 *	Removing theme code from the file system.

 	[More information about theme inheritance]({{ page.baseurl }}/frontend-dev-guide/themes/theme-inherit.html).

 ## First steps {#instgde-cli-before}
 {% include install/first-steps-cli.md %}
 In addition to the command arguments discussed here, see [Common arguments]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands.html#instgde-cli-subcommands-common).

 ## Uninstall themes {#instgde-install-uninst-theme-uninst}

 Command usage: